 The local organizations range from teen mission groups, to University fellowships, and local churches.
 OTCS students may apply for summer internships through the partnered organizations who will provide exposure to team-work activities, tent-making events, social media evangelism, and campus mission.

 "Partnering with different organizations can complement traditional classroom settings by providing students with on-the-ground experience in the mission field.
-For seminary students who spend a majority of their time on campus can use this chance to gain experience with frontline mission," added Mak.
+For seminary students who spend a majority of their time on campus can use this chance to gain experience with frontline mission," added Cheung.

 The partnership between the seminary and its local mission groups, support courses like Intercultural Studies, Social Media in Mission, Homiletics Workshop, and Church Planting and Growth.